brege/kometa-letterboxd/README.md

 See `config.example.yml` for an example config file.
 You can either reference your Kometa config file in your `config.yml`, or input you Plex token directly.

 The first run will take around 30 minutes.
-The subsequent runs will only update on new Showdowns on Letterboxd.
+The subsequent runs will only update when new, finished Showdowns post on Letterboxd.

 ```
-.
-└── data
+data
 ├── featured
 │   └── showdown
 │       ├── cache.json
 │       └── rotation.json
 └── user
     └── dated.json
 ```

 To avoid poluting the Git history, the cache file will be made available on for annex at a later date.